Jim-Clack/Able/AbleStrategiesStuff/Readme.txt

  https://docs.microsoft.com/en-us/windows/win32/msi/windows-installer-guide

 Note to critics:
- Yes, I know the live data backend sucks.
+ Yes, I know the live-data backend sucks.
 Yes, I know that I should have used a real DBMS.
 But I wanted to ensure that it was portable, did not want to expect the customer to have SQL Server on their host, and researched embedded DBMS's and found that all good solutions were either clunky, non-portable, or expected royalties.
-I knnew that this app did not need the scale of a DB and that all data could easily fit into memory for any expected user checkbook register.
-So I chose the JSON format as a temporary cheat, with live data records in memory, but put a neutral DB interface on it so it could be changed later.
+I also knew that this app did not need the scale of a full DB and that all data could easily fit into memory for any expected user checkbook register.
+So I chose the JSON format as a temporary cheat, with live data records in memory.
+But put a neutral DB interface on it so it could be changed later.
 Do I regret it?
 Yes.
 And no. It's fast and achieves its objectives.
 But it's error-prone and non-standard.
 Yet for now, don't fix it if it ain't broke.